influencer marketing · brand strategy

 - Tier: Lock to 100K-500K first.
 Mid tier holds 42,228 creators and wins 38% of deals.

-- Category niche: Pin to finance, fitness, gaming, or parenting.
-Niche means topic focus, like "fitness creators only."
+- Niche: Pin to finance, fitness, gaming, or parenting.
+Niche means topic focus.

-- Sponsor history: A creator's record of past paid deals.
-Filter to 3+ prior deals in the last 24 months.
-30.85% of pairs run 2 or more deals.
+- Sponsor history: Past paid deals.
+Filter to 3 or more deals in 24 months.

 - Engagement rate: Above 3% for accounts over 50K subs.
 Below 1% is a walk-away.